 Philosophy of Law and the Conflict of Laws

 In the late nineteenth and early twentieth centuries in the United States, work in what would now be called the philosophy of law took the form of theory in the conflict of laws.
 American philosophers of law as diverse as Wesley Newcomb Hohfeld, the American legal realists, and Ronald Dworkin all started out working on the field.
 Indeed, American legal realism began as an attack on Joseph Henry Beale's vested rights theory of choice of law.
 Since the advent of professionalized philosophy of law, however, the relationship between the conflict of laws and the philosophy of law have been criminally neglected.
-There is so much to be done that I plan on working on the topic for the rest of my productive life.
-Aside from my related work on Kelsen's doctrine of the unity of law, I have produced the following so far:
+With Roxana Banu and Ralf Michaels, I have edited the following volume, in the attempt to encourage work on the intersection between the two fields:

 Legal Monism: An American History, in Christoph Bezemek, Michael Potacs and Alexander Somek (eds.), Vienna Lectures on Legal Philosophy 23-48 (Hart Publishing 2018)